greg-raven/Uncommon-Sense/_posts/2020-03-21-its-good-to-be-the-government.md

 ---
-title: 'It's good to be the government'
+title: "It's good to be the government"
 layout: post
 categories:
-- 'external authority'
+- external authority
 tags:
 - Thomas Sowell
 ---